thephpleague/csv/docs/9.0/reader/record-mapping.md

 The above rule can be translated in plain english like this:

-> convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
+> Convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,
-> inject the date instance into the class private property `observedOn`.
+> inject the instance into the class private property `observedOn`.

 ### Handling the empty string

-Out of the box the Serializer makes no difference between an emoty string and the `null` value.
+Out of the box the `Serializer` makes no distinction between an empty string and the `null` value.
 You can however change this behaviour using two (2) static methods:

 - `Serializer::allowEmptyStringAsNull`
 - `Serializer::disallowEmptyStringAsNull`

-When called these methods will change the class behaviour when it comes to empty string.
+When called these methods will change the class behaviour when it comes to handling empty string.
-`Serializer::allowEmptyStringAsNull` will convert all empty string into the `null` value before typecasting whereas `Serializer::disallowEmptyStringAsNull` will maintain the distinction.
+`Serializer::allowEmptyStringAsNull` will trigger conversion of all empty string into the `null` value before typecasting whereas `Serializer::disallowEmptyStringAsNull` will maintain the distinction.
 Using these methods will affect the `Serializer` usage throughout your codebase.

 ```php